Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Proof of Theorems -

-\paragraph{Step 1: showing that $\overline{V}_h$ is an entrywise upper bound on $\overline{V}_h^{\star,\nuhat}$.}
+\paragraph{Step 1: showing that $\widehat{V}_{i,h}$ is an entrywise upper bound on $\overline{V}_{i,h}^{\star,\pihat_{-i}}$.}

-The following lemma ascertains that the value estimate $\overline{V}_h$ of the max-player returned by Algorithm~\ref{alg:Markov-games-simulator} is an optimistic estimate of the auxiliary value $\overline{V}_h^{\star, \nuhat}$ defined in \eqref{defi:V-star}.
+The following lemma ascertains that the value estimate $\widehat{V}_{i,h}$ of the $i$-th player returned by Algorithm~\ref{alg:Markov-games-simulator} is an optimistic estimate of the auxiliary value $\overline{V}_{i,h}^{\star, \pihat_{-i}}$ defined in \eqref{defi:V-star}.
 Evidently, this result cannot happen unless the bonus terms are suitably chosen. \begin{lemma} With probability at least $1-\delta$, it holds that

 \end{lemma}

 The proof of this lemma is postponed to Appendix~\ref{sec:proof-lemma:UCB}.
 Armed with Lemma~\ref{lem:UCB}, we can further bound \eqref{eq:key_decomposition} as follows